PyotrShamburov/diploma-tms-motostore/README.md

 # diploma-tms-motostore
-final project at the school of programming TMS
+final project at the school of programming TMS.<br>
 Web application for placing ads for the sale of motorcycles.

 Stack:<br>